VirgilSecurity/virgil-sdk-x/README.md

 On your application target’s “Build Phases” settings tab, click the “+” icon and choose “New Copy Files Phase”.
 Click the “Destination” drop-down menu and select “Products Directory”.
 For each framework, drag and drop corresponding dSYM file.

+### Swift Package Manager

+[Swift Package Manager](https://www.swift.org/package-manager) is an official Apple tool for managing the distribution of Swift code.

+[The Apple documentation](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app) can be used to add frameworks to an Xcode project.

 ## Configure SDK

 This section contains guides on how to set up Virgil Core SDK modules for authenticating users, managing Virgil Cards and storing private keys.